AllThingsErlang/mnesia_builder/README.md

 # mnesia_builder

 mnesia_builder is an experimental project designed for fun and exploration of the possibilities with Mnesia, the distributed database in Erlang/OTP.
 It enables users to model, test, and dynamically interact with Mnesia table schemas.
-While it’s not intended for production use, it offers a unique way to learn and experiment with Mnesia's capabilities.
+Programs can create tables dynamically without a pre-conceived understanding of the table schemas.
+It offers a unique way to learn and experiment with Mnesia's capabilities.

 Features